hms-dbmi/scw/_posts/2016-11-23-heterogeneity.md

 Getting started
 ---------------

-Let's make sure we are all in the same relative libraries
+Let's make sure we are all in the same relative directories

     jf154@loge ~/scw/scw2016 $  > pwd
 	/home/jf154/scw/scw2016